aspectran/aspectran.github.io/_pages/en/docs/guides/introduce-apon.md

 ## 1. What is APON?

 APON (Aspectran Parameters Object Notation) is a lightweight data-interchange format for representing structured data.
-It has a structure similar to JSON, but it is characterized by enhanced readability, making it easy for humans to read and write, much like YAML.
+While it has a structure similar to JSON, it is characterized by enhanced readability, making it easy for humans to read and write, much like YAML.

-APON is specifically designed to allow for concise writing of Aspectran framework configuration files and to enable the application to accurately read configuration values.
+APON is specifically designed to simplify the creation of configuration files for the Aspectran framework and to ensure that applications can accurately read configuration values.

 ### Key Features

-*   **Excellent Readability**: Code is concise and clear because items are separated by newlines instead of commas (`,`), and quotes can be omitted if the value contains no spaces or special characters.
+*   **Excellent Readability**: Items are separated by newlines instead of commas (`,`), and quotes can be omitted if the value contains no spaces or special characters, resulting in concise and clear code.
 *   **Explicit Type Support**: You can explicitly specify the data type for a value, ensuring the accuracy and stability of configuration values.
-*   **Hierarchical Data Structure**: Data can be organized hierarchically using curly braces (`{ }`), allowing even complex configurations to be expressed systematically.
+*   **Hierarchical Data Structure**: Braces (`{ }`) can be used to structure data hierarchically, allowing for the systematic representation of complex configurations.
 *   **Long String Support**: Supports a `text` type that makes it easy to write multi-line text.
-*   **Comment Support**: You can add descriptions to your code using the `#` character.
+*   **Comment Support**: The `#` character can be used to add comments to the code.
 It must be written on a new line.

 ## 2. Basic Syntax